Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 # Create a site that supports photo uploads

 Now that you have an environment for Python and Flask prepared and have the basics of Flask under your belt, it's time to build a Web site.
-In this unit, you will create a Web site named "Contoso Travel."
-You will start with a page that's provided for you, and then enhance it to allow users to upload photos.

-## Create the Contoso Travel Web site

-A Web site begins with basic assets such as HTML, CSS, and images.
-Let's put the concepts that you've learned thus far to work by downloading a set of assets and getting a basic Web site up and running in Flask.
+A Web site begins with an **app.py** file and basic assets such as HTML, CSS, and images.
+You will first download a set of starter files for a Web site named "Contoso Travel."
+Then you will enhance it to support photo uploads.

 1. Create a directory on your hard disk in the location of your choice.
 This will be the *project directory* and will hold all of the files that comprise the Web site.